 Self-care is also very important.
 You might be working hard trying to take care of a cancer patient, but you also need to take care of yourself.

 Take breaks every so often, and be sure to get enough sleep.
-Engaging in exercise can also be a form of self-care, so try to get some exercise in if you can.
+Engaging in exercise can also be a form of self-care, so try to get some exercise, if you can.

 Another part of self-care is knowing your limitations.
 If you feel overwhelmed or too tired, take a moment to clear your head and rest.